TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 Note once again the annotation :php:`@Extbase\IgnoreValidation("offer")`.
 The Method :php:`updateAction()`
 receives the changed offer and updates it in the repository.
-Afterwards a new request is started and the organization is shown with its updated offers.
+Afterward, a new request is started, and the organization is shown with its updated offers.

 .. code-block:: php